tangervu/FinZip/README.md

 Installation
 ------------
-The recommended way to install Connection.php is through [Composer](http://getcomposer.org).
+The recommended way to install FinZip is through [Composer](http://getcomposer.org).
 ```json
 {
 	"require": {